kennysmithed/oels2026/assessment/oels_assignment_faq.md

 ## Undergraduate Assessment 1 (Annotated bibliography)

-Note that postgraduate students do not do this assessment.
+Note that the annotated bibliography is optional for postgraduate students, and contributes 0% to the course mark.

 ### Have you got any examples we could look at?

 Yes!
-Here are the top 2 assignments from last year's class, plus the marker notes, kindly provided with approval by their authors.
+Here are the 2 high-scoring assignments from recent years, plus the marker notes, kindly provided with approval by their authors.
 I have made redactions so you can't see the student names, and I have also redacted the entry for one article entirely, since it comes from the assignment reading list and you might want to review that article yourself. *Do not provide a review of the articles covered in these example assignments in your own assignment* - they are quite idiosyncratic, which is why I am happy to share, you should find your own papers to cover, or pick stuff from the course reading list.
 [Example 1](AnnotatedBibliographyExample1.pdf).
 [Example 2](AnnotatedBibliographyExample2.pdf).
 The marks they got for each entry are at the end - note that the second example got a low-ish mark for their first entry, so you can compare how that differs from the more successful entries.

 ### What do you mean "For articles which are particularly relevant to your (current) plan for Assessment 2, highlight its relevance and how it has shaped your thinking."